gallantlab/himalaya/doc/troubleshooting.rst

 The GPU memory is often smaller than the CPU memory, so it requires more attention to avoid running out of memory.
-Himalaya implements a series of options to limit the GPU memory, at the cost of computational speed:
+Himalaya implements a series of options to limit the GPU memory, often at the cost of computational speed:

 - Some solvers implement computations over batches, to limit the size of intermediate arrays.
 See for instance ``n_targets_batch``, or